NEC Prep Classes

 Saturday, 10:15 a.m. – 11:00 a.m.

-Suzuki Early Childhood Education (SECE) is for infants and young children, ages 0-3 years old, and their caregiver.
-An excellent introduction to Suzuki early childhood methods.
-In SECE students and their caregiver attend a weekly music and movement group class where they develop rhythmic and melodic awareness, and learn through interacting with other children.
-The repertoire for the class includes traditional lullabies, action songs, poetry, and nursery rhymes.
-Students hear and have the opportunity to play percussion instruments such as glockenspiel, triangle, drum, xylophone, and shakers.
+In Suzuki Early Childhood Education (SECE), infants, young children (ages 0-2 on September 1 of the school year) and their caregivers attend a weekly music and movement group class where, through playful music-making, they develop rhythmic and melodic awareness, and learn through interacting with other children.
+The repertoire for the class includes traditional lullabies, action songs, poetry and nursery rhymes.
+Students hear and, in an age appropriate way, have the opportunity to play percussion instruments including glockenspiel, triangle, drum, xylophone, and shakers.
 Attention, gross and fine motor skills, pitch and rhythmic skills, and musical vocabulary are all developed in this course.
-Because of the skills they master in Suzuki Early Childhood Education, most children in the program are ready to begin instrumental studies at a very young age.
+Because of the techniques they master in Suzuki Early Childhood Education, most children in the program are ready to begin instrumental studies at a very young age.

 Saturday, 3:15 p.m. – 4:00 p.m.